Your Financial Life, Simplified: Build, Plan, Live

 My mum used to say: "You must have installments to pay"

-There’s a saying I used to hear in my youth: "Start building your assets as early as possible."
+There’s a saying I used to hear when I was younger: “Start building your assets as early as possible.”

 Full Budget